wovosoft/bkb-offices/docs/methods-of-has-office-crud.md

 public function destroy(Office $office): JsonResponse
 ```

-This method is used to retrieve list of records as dropdowns value.
+This method is used to destroy an Office Record from database.
+Recommended method is DELETE.
+N.B.: Delete method is a preflight method.
+This methods first auto resolves the Office Model,
+then deletes it.
+This is because if it gets deleted by Office::destroy(id), then deleting, delete, deleted
+etc. model events won't be triggered.
+So, it's always better to first resolve the model, then delete it.

+### Records as options

 ```php
 /**